BlueBrain/Currentscape/README.md

     pip install currentscape

-This installs the Currentscape module and its dependencies.
+This installs the currentscape module and its dependencies.

 If you want to be able to run the Currentscape [examples](#examples), you will need to also install the example dependencies.
 This can be done with the following line:

     pip install currentscape[example]

-### Loading Currentscape in Python

-After installing Currentscape, your PYTHONPATH environment variable should normally contain the directory where the Currentscape module is installed.
-Loading Currentscape in Python becomes then as easy as:

-    import currentscape

 ### Quick Start: Plotting your first Currentscape